Our Journal

 TOM STODDART: LEGACY

-From the 5th of November to the 12th of December 2024, Leica Gallery London are thrilled to present an exhibition of 25 images by award-winning photojournalist Tom Stoddart.
+From the 5th of November to the 2nd January 2025, Leica Gallery London are thrilled to present an exhibition of 25 images by award-winning photojournalist Tom Stoddart.

 Born in the northeast of England in 1953, Tom Stoddart applied for a job as a reporter for his local newspaper, the Berwick Advertiser, at the age of only 17.
 With no writing vacancies, and only one for a trainee photographer, Stoddart took the remaining job and discovered life with a camera was suddenly far more exciting, marking the start of an extraordinary international career spanning five decades.